 Eilat Ramon Airport opened in January 2019, becoming the first new international airport in Israel in over 50 years.
 An architectural masterpiece in the Negev Desert, near the ancient site of Timna, 15 minutes north of Eilat, the new Eilat Ramon Airport is set a domestic and international gateway to Eilat, replacing both the Ovda Airport and Eilat City airport.
-Eilat’s new airport will handle up to 2 million passengers a year initially, rising over time.
+Eilat’s new airport can handle up to 2 million passengers a year initially, rising over time.

 How to get from Ramon Airport to Eilat